ept/blog/src/_posts/2010-10-30-intuition-has-no-transfer-encoding.md

 Along that line of thinking, the mind is probably a function mapping from sensory inputs and memories to explanations and actions (or something along those lines — I'm not a neuroscientist).
-This function can be represented as lots of individual data points ("London &amp; lunchtime &amp; hunger &amp; last had Falafel 10 days ago → go to the King of Falafel"), which is bitmap-like, or in some systematic manner ("I like to eat falafel for lunch.
+This function can be represented as lots of individual data points ("London & lunchtime & hunger & last had Falafel 10 days ago → go to the King of Falafel"), which is bitmap-like, or in some systematic manner ("I like to eat falafel for lunch.
 For example, in London, the King of Falafel is good."), which is vector-like, omitting redundant information (lunchtime and hunger are strongly